imse440/imse440.github.io/docs/source/project.rst

 Project poster presentation
 ---------------------------

-Your team will present your research poster at the project showcase event (10% of the project grade).
+Your team will present your research poster to the class(10% of the project grade).
-The showcase will be an in-person event on campus.
-The date and venue are to be announced.
+During your presentation, your submitted project poster will be shown on the classroom screen.
+The presentation should include all major parts of your project, including results and discussions.

+- The following time allocation should be roughly followed.
+    - 1 min: Introduction/background
+    - 1 min: Research questions and the methods to answer them.
+    - 1 min: Data description
+    - 3 min: Results (e.g., data analysis, modeling results, etc.)
+    - 1 min: Discussions (the implications of the results, study limitations, etc.)
+    - 1 min: Conclusions
+- The presentation should be **under 8 minutes**.
+A one-minute-left reminder will be given to the team.
+- In the presentation, each team member should speak for roughly even amount of time (i.e., about 2-3 minutes each).

 Presentation grading rubric
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^